muratk5n/thirdwave/en/index.md

 ---

-😆 😆 😆  Steering wheel just comes off?
+😆 😆 😆  Steering wheel just came off?
 It is tragically hilarious.. but I have to say, not too surprising.

 LA Times: "U.S. investigates Tesla for steering wheels that can fall off"